oriuminc/jenkins-inception/README.md

 While the default demo stack will boot without any custom configuration, you'll likely want to tailor it to your needs.

   - Configure the build job settings in `misc/config.yml`.
+You'll need to register a GitHub application in order to enter credentials.
   - Customize the `data_bags/users` entries, which will be used by the [`user` cookbook][user-cookbook] to set up linux users with SSH keys.
 A sample entry `patcon.json` is provided, but please see the